About Us

-About The Author Gardiner Harris
+About Gardiner Harris

 Gardiner Harris previously served as the public health and pharmaceutical reporter for The New York Times and is now a freelance investigative journalist.
 He also served as a White House, South Asia, and international diplomacy reporter for the Times.
 Before that, he was a reporter for The Wall Street Journal, covering the pharmaceutical industry.
 His investigations there led to what was then the largest fine in the history of the Securities and Exchange Commission.